 My parents got through to me that applying myself – at school, at work, and with the people around me – was important.
-I went with that advice because they had a history of steering me right.
+They’d steered me right before, so I went with that idea.
 I hit the books harder and hustled at work.

-The start of my senior year came.
+My senior year started.
 My grades went up, my times on the cross-country team went down.
-Ziggy was about to prove my parents right too.
+Ziggy proved my parents right too.

 Gutsy Or Foolish.
 Perhaps Both.

-Ziggy had three people who managed his restaurant for him.
-One of them left for greener pastures, or perhaps somewhere where he didn’t have to go home smelling like sausage.
+Three people managed Ziggy’s restaurant.
+One left for greener pastures, or perhaps somewhere where he didn’t go home smelling like sausage.
 Whatever the reason, the Ziggy’s Pizza management team was one body short.

 I stopped by one Friday to pick up my paycheck.
 The manager gave me the check and Ziggy’s home number.
 “You should call him” was all she’d tell me.
 I dialed while I tried to figure out what I’d done to get fired.
 When I hung up, I was an assistant manager.